hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-3-tracking-activities-and-monitoring-health.md

 `GET {{baseUrl}}/audit-log/v1beta1/logs?filter=user/username eq '<UserEmail@example.com>'&filter=createdAt ge '2023-12-14T11:00:00.00000Z'&limit=300`

 > **Note:** You can specify additional query parameters to limit the scope of the output to a specific category of activities.
-For example, User Management, Device Management, or Customer Management.
+For example, *User Management*, *Device Management*, or *Customer Management*.

 ![Figure 1: Tracking activities for a specific user](/img/blog-part3-auditlog-tracking-user-activities-image1.png "Figure 1: Tracking activities for a specific user")